-- that all approved indicators set out in the Treasury Management Strategy have been adhered to; with the exceptions of internal borrowing which is forecast to be higher than set out in the strategy and ratio of financing costs to net revenue stream - General Fund. - 2) due to the current uncertainty in the interest rate market, the internal borrowing parameter is being reviewed with our external treasury management advisors and will be reported back as part of treasury management strategy. - 3) the contents of "Table A", as set out in the report, which shows the net benefit per council tax band D equivalent, from the income generated less the financing costs on all borrowing to date equates to £15.29 per band D for 2022/23.
-This income is used by the Council to continue to provide priority services for the borough residents. - 4) As at the end of September 2022, the forecast for the total external general fund debt was £112m at March'23, which reduces to £81m after taking into account cash balances (net indebtedness) reducing interests costs in the current economic climate. - 5) The Executive agreed on 27th October 2022, recommendation 3 of the Capital Monitoring 2022/23 - Q2 report 'note that due to the current uncertainty surrounding higher interest rates, as part of our financial management process, a review is to be undertaken to determine what capital projects can be postponed this year, to minimise exposure to borrowing at high rates.
+- 1) that the Treasury Management Mid-Year report was considered and agreed by the Audit Committee at their meeting on Wednesday 30 November 2022; - 2) that all approved indicators set out in the Treasury Management Strategy have been adhered to; with the exceptions of internal borrowing which is forecast to be higher than set out in the strategy and ratio of financing costs to net revenue stream General Fund. - 3) due to the current uncertainty in the interest rate market, the internal borrowing parameter is being reviewed with our external treasury management advisors and will be reported back as part of treasury management strategy. - 4) the contents of "Table A", as set out in the report, which shows the net benefit per council tax band D equivalent, from the income generated less the financing costs on all borrowing to date equates to £15.29 per band D for 2022/23.
+This income is used by the Council to continue to provide priority services for the borough residents. - 5) As at the end of September 2022, the forecast for the total external general fund debt was £112m at March'23, which reduces to £81m after taking into account cash balances (net indebtedness) reducing interests costs in the current economic climate. - 6) The Executive agreed on 27th October 2022, recommendation 3 of the Capital Monitoring 2022/23 Q2 report 'note that due to the current uncertainty surrounding higher interest rates, as part of our financial management process, a review is to be undertaken to determine what capital projects can be postponed this year, to minimise exposure to borrowing at high rates.
 Any postponement is to be agreed at Executive.'